The-Dave-Stack/tds-bookmark-manager-platform/README.md

     ```

 2.  **Install dependencies:**
-    This project uses `pnpm` workspaces.
+    This project uses `npm` workspaces.
 Install all dependencies from the root directory.
     ```bash
-    pnpm install
+    npm install
     ```

 3.  **Configure Environment Variables:**